 - Hamburg: 1 hour 30 minutes by high-speed train

 - Cologne: 2 hours 40 minutes by high-speed train

 GISMA's Hannover campus boasts modern facilities, and is located close to the River Leine.
-The tram stop, Clevertor, is situated directly outside the GISMA campus and the closest tube station, Steintor, is a five minute walk away.
+The campus can be accessed by tram at stations Goetheplatz, or Steintor which is a five minute walk away.
 The campus is only two tram stops or a 10-15 minute walk from the main train station, Hauptbahnhof.

 With the campus located in the city centre, there is great access to shops, restaurants, nightlife, museums and other attractions.
 Attractions such as the Kreuzkirche (cross church), the Historical Museum, and the New Town Hall are all reachable within five minutes.
 The Maschsee Lake lies close by, as well as the Eilenriede Townforest - the largest of its kind in Germany - which transforms the city into a green oasis.
 The stadium of Hannover 96 offers you the opportunity to watch exciting Bundesliga football matches.